MopigamesYT/BluePeanits/docs/CONTRIBUTING.md

 <h2>Production Enviroment</h2>
 <p>
-  Here lies information that may be of interest to those who wish to modify Blue Marble.
+  Here lies information that may be of interest to those who wish to modify Blue Peanits.

   <h3>Npm Run</h3>
   <p>
-    Running <code>npm run build</code> will compile Blue Marble.
+    Running <code>npm run build</code> will compile Blue Peanits.
 The compiled files can be found in the <code>dist/</code> directory.
-Running <code>npm run patch</code> will increment the patch version, and compile Blue Marble.
+Running <code>npm run patch</code> will increment the patch version, and compile Blue Peanits.
   </p>

   <h3>Charts</h3>